Skip to main content

 Prioritizing Your Well-Being

-Penn State offers a full range of wellness services aimed at supporting students’ physical, mental, and emotional health — from sleep and stress to nutrition, sexual health, and healthy relationships.
-Whether you’re looking for one-on-one support, peer-led guidance, or access to preventive health services, our programs are here to help you build habits that support success, balance, and belonging.
+Penn State offers a full range of wellness services and programs aimed at supporting your physical, mental, and emotional health.
+Whether you’re looking for one-on-one support, interactive wellness activities, or access to trusted resources, our programs are here to help you build habits that support success, balance, and belonging.

 Three students sit together on a lawn